ahza64/project-00/README.md

 Race your friends by pressing your Avatars number key on the keyboard repeatedly faster than your opponent.
 Select the number of players, and the board length.
 Your key is the number of your player.

+Above and Beyond

+I built a constructor that builds the entire game for me (the player and board objects, and associates them to each other).
+This was far greater than what I had learned at this time and just made sense to me, so I went for it.

 Technologies Used

 Using HTML, CSS, jQuery, an external API and javaScript object oriented programming (OOP), I've created a race game.
 The player objects, board objects and Avatar creations are created by the computer.
 There are no hard coded objects.
 Theoretically, you can create infinite player objects and board lengths (well, 52^52 number based on my random id generator).
 Unknowingly at the time, I created a rudimentary foundation for a NoSQL database.